beginning of content

 Cannabis can affect people differently.
 The same person may also have different experiences each time they use cannabis.
 Some factors that could influence the effect of cannabis are:

-The effects are usually felt soon after is it smoked or vaporised, because the active ingredient is absorbed directly from the lungs to the bloodstream.
-If cannabis is eaten, it needs to be digested and can take between 1 and 3 hours to have an effect.
+The effects are usually felt soon after it is smoked or vaporised.
+This is because the active ingredient is absorbed directly from your lungs into your blood.
+If you eat cannabis, it needs to be digested.
+This means it can take between 30 minutes and 2 hours to have an effect.

 Cannabis can also cause side effects such as: